Heinrich Andergassen: Arrest, trial, and execution

-On 30 April 1945, Andergassen, together with Schiffer and Storz as a driver, fled from the approaching American armed forces in a black Mercedes to Brennero.
-On 8 May, he was captured by the 206th Counterintelligence Corp outside Innsbruck Schiffer, Storz, and he were accused as war criminals, along with Gestapo officer Hans Butz.
-During their trial, held by the U.S. military in Naples, Andergassen made a voluntary declaration that the execution of Roderick Hall was approved by higher Nazi authorities.
-On 16 January 1946, Andergassen, Schiffer, and Storz were sentenced to death by hanging for the torture and killings of Roderick Stephen Hall, four other Americans and two British soldiers.
-Butz received a life sentence due to his limited involvement and his lack of participation in any other murders.
-On 26 July 1946, Andergassen, Schiffer, and Storz were all hanged at a military stockade in Livorno.
+On 30 April 1945, as American forces advanced, Andergassen fled toward Brennero alongside Schiffer and their driver, Albert Storz, in a black Mercedes.
+On 8 May, he, Schiffer, and Storz were captured by the 206th Counterintelligence Corps detachment outside Innsbruck.

+Andergassen, Schiffer, Storz, and Gestapo officer Hans Butz were collectively charged with war crimes.
+During the trial, held by a U.S. military tribunal in Naples, Andergassen provided a voluntary statement asserting that the execution of Roderick Hall had been sanctioned by higher Nazi authorities.

+On 16 January 1946, Andergassen, Schiffer, and Storz were sentenced to death by hanging for the torture and killing of Hall, four other American personnel, and two British soldiers.
+Butz received a life sentence due to his limited involvement and lack of direct participation in the murders.
+On 26 July 1946, Andergassen, Schiffer, and Storz were executed at a military stockade in Livorno.

 Postwar reception

-Province of Bolzano/Provinz Bozen Criminal Investigation Department Commissioner Arthur Schuster charged the war criminal with being "the incarnation of sadism and brutality; he was incredibly blood-thirsty, especially when under the influence of strong drink, for which he had a great fondness, and was encouraged in all his excesses by his superior", this being August Schiffer.
+Following the war, Arthur Schuster, a Criminal Investigation Department Commissioner in the Province of Bolzano, described Andergassen as "the incarnation of sadism and brutality."
+Schuster noted that Andergassen "was incredibly blood-thirsty, especially when under the influence of strong drink, for which he had a great fondness, and was encouraged in all his excesses by his superior," August Schiffer.